kurisukodo/tic-tac-toe-fe/README.md

 ## Getting Started

+First, create an .env file based off .env.example and fill in the url for your API.
+If default values were used, it should be [http://localhost:3001].

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev